-In addition, we have UU holidays and traditions that we incorporate into our yearly worship schedule.
+In addition, we have our own UU holidays and traditions in our worship each year.

-- The Bread Communion is a service that centers around intentional community.
-It happens in November, usually near Thanksgiving.
-As members and friends share in the fresh-baked bread, they are asked to consider what it means to be part of a community; both the support and experiences they bring to the community, and the help and care they can receive in return.
+Like all the communions, the Bread Communion is a service that centers around community.
+It happens in November, usually near Thanksgiving, .
+As members and friends share in fresh-baked bread, they are asked to consider what it means to be part of a community; both the support and experiences they bring to the community, and the help and care they can receive in return.

-- The Flower Communion is the final service in the official church year.
+The Flower Communion is the final service in the official church year.
 It happens in the beginning of June just as schools are letting out.
-This service is a way to celebrate the congregation, and carry reminders of its diversity into the summer with them.
-Everyone is invited to bring a plant to exchange, either a cut flower or a potted plant.
-Although it’s called the Flower Communion, several congregants bring a variety of potted plants including vegetables and native plants.
+This service is a way to celebrate the congregation, and carry reminders of its diversity into the summer.
+Everyone is invited to bring a plant to exchange, either a cut flower or potted plant.
+Although it’s called the Flower Communion, the plants people bring often include vegetables and native local plants.
 This exchange of plants represents the exchange of ideas and experiences that happens in our congregation, and celebrates our connection to nature.

-- Child Dedications: In UU congregations infants and children are welcomed into the church community through a dedication.
-Our child dedication ceremony is both a welcome and a promise by the congregation to provide continuing support and love as the child grows.
+In UU congregations, infants and children are welcomed into the church community through a dedication ceremony.
+Our child dedication is both a welcome and a promise by the congregation to provide continuing support and love as the child grows.

-- Bridging Ceremony: This celebrates a big transition in our youths’ lives, either between middle school and high school, or between high school and their life beyond.
+The Bridging Ceremony celebrates a big transition in our youths’ lives, either between middle school and high school, or between high school and life beyond.
 They walk across a bridge, welcomed on the other side by their friends, family, and congregation, representing the continuing support they will receive as they go through this big life change.